Operating Principles

 • Infrastructure changes go through Terraform, never manual console clicks

 • Post-mortems are blameless but actionable.
-We document what broke and how we'll prevent it
+We document what broke and how we prevent it

-Why it matters: Discipline compounds.
+Why it matters: Systems compound.
 Every test you write prevents future bugs.
 Every code review teaches better patterns.
-Every post-mortem makes the system more resilient.
-Undisciplined teams create technical debt faster than they ship features.
-Disciplined teams build systems that scale and sleep well at night.
+Every post-mortem makes the organization more resilient.
+Teams that depend on heroics create debt faster than they ship features.
+Teams with strong systems scale and sleep well at night.

 If we do it twice, we script it.
 If we do it three times, we build a system for it.